whitneyburton/portfolios/students/1703-back/charlie-corrigan/20170421-charlie-corrigan-m1.markdown

 - I like how your methods decrypt and encrypt
 - Overall good testing, would like to have seen edge case
 - Some opportunities to refactor, and pull things out to methods and separate classes

+Notes on Headcount from Mike
+- 170 assertions, all pass.
+- Overall fairly well tested, uses fixtures
+- Complete and does I6
+- 99.79% coverage

 ## D: Professional Development